stefgodin/queudo/README.md

 # Queudo
-This projek is fo fun.
-Plz don't asq.
+Another todo app with a new Queue system approach to help focusing (maybe it won't work idk)

 ## Build
 `go run .`

 ## Tech Stack
-  - Golang
+  - Backend - Golang
-  - Sqlite
+  - DB - Sqlite
-  - Bulma
+  - CSS - Bulma
-  - Htmx
+  - Frontend - Htmx
-  - Alpine
+  - Frontend - Alpine?

 The stack's objective is to allow quick development by removing the front-end build by using tools such as bulma, htmx, alpine and the backend setup of a full database server.
 I chose Golang just because I gotta try it serously at some point.